Ram-N/generative_art/resources.md

 I really like [Eric's videos on YouTube](https://www.youtube.com/c/TheBuffED/videos).
 He is an excellent (and generous) teacher.
 I first came across his Mondrain Tiles project.
 - Niraj Rajan has several quick and easy examples to try: https://www.youtube.com/playlist?list=PLbU3H-1ix4dQK8KVl6391jmXJTULDY_-c

+- **Matthew Epler** [has an excellent playlist](https://www.youtube.com/watch?v=rTqvf0BkTNE&list=PLyRZnpOSgMj3K8AV2I6UldnvTj6d_Zrf0) (series of short videos) on how he looks at one image and goes about creating an entire "Generative System" around it.
+He does it very organically, starting with simpler steps and is constantly layering in complexity.
+Well worth watching, *even if you are not coding in P5.js!* [Code](https://github.com/matthewepler/Generative-Design-Systems-with-P5js)

 ### Books